Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

-For the respiratory data, posterior estimates of $\bbeta_1$ are included in Figure \ref{fig:gresp1}.
-There are only three states with a negative significant effect of pluvial precipitation for all months, these are Chiapas ($i=7$), Puebla ($i=21$) and Veracruz ($i=30$).
-For other states like the State of Mexico ($i=15$) and San Luis Potosi ($i=24$), only the rain season (July and August) show a negative significant effect.
+For the respiratory data, posterior estimates of $\bbeta_1$ are included in Figure \ref{fig:rbeta1}.
+There are only three states with a negative significant effect of pluvial precipitation for all months, these are Chiapas ($i=7$), Puebla ($i=21$) and Veracruz ($i=30$), where a 10\% increment in the pluvial precipitation produced a 1\% decrement in the disease rates.
+For other states like the State of Mexico ($i=15$) and San Luis Potosi ($i=24$), only the rain season (June, July and August) shows a negative significant effect of the same amount as in the former three states.
 For the rest of the states there is no effect.

-Posterior estimates of $\bbeta_2$ are shown in Figure \ref{fig:gresp2}.
-It is clear that the temperature has a negative significant effect for all states and all months.
-Posterior means lie between $-0.5$ and $-0.6$, consistent with the common effect estimate of model 00.
-Finally, posterior estimates of $\bbeta_3$ are given in Figure \ref{fig:gresp3}.
-For most states there is no significant effect of the illiteracy indicator, perhaps the exceptions are Hidalgo ($i=13$) and Zacatecas ($i=32$) which show a positive significant effect, implying that there is a negative trend in the rates.
+Posterior estimates of $\bbeta_2$ are shown in Figure \ref{fig:rbeta2}.
+It is clear that the temperature has a negative significant effect for all states and all months in the respiratory rates.
+Posterior means lie between $-0.6$ and $-0.7$, consistent with the common effect estimate of model 00.
+In particular, a 10\% increment in the temperature produced around 6\% decrement in Aguascalientes ($i=1$) and around a 7.5\% decrement in Baja California ($i=2$), in the respiratory rates.

+Finally, posterior estimates of $\bbeta_3$ are given in Figure \ref{fig:rbeta3}.
+For most states there is no significant effect of the illiteracy indicator in the respiratory rates, perhaps the exceptions are Hidalgo ($i=13$), Sinaloa ($i=25$) and Zacatecas ($i=32$) which show a positive significant effect, implying that there is a negative trend in the respiratory rates in these states.